Macro Recipes

 #LENGTH=#END - #START

-// We now have the positions of the two space surrounding the version
+// We now have the positions of the two spaces surrounding the version

 // Get the version